 Event box

-The 2025-2026 book for Salisbury READS is Revolution Song: A Story of American Independence by Russell Shorto.
+The 2025-2026 book for Salisbury READS is Revolution Song: The Story of America's Founding in Six Remarkable Lives by Russell Shorto.

 All programs at the Scoville Library SML are free to the public, thanks to the Friends of the Scoville Library.

-Details and registration information are published a month ahead of an event, and new events will be added.
+Details and registration information are published a month ahead.
+New events will be added.
 Please check back here, visit the SML calendar, or join SML's mailing list for updates.

-December 30, The Scoville Library’s annual Hidden Treasures library tour will highlight SML’s Revolution-era roots.
-(All ages event)
+December 30, The Scoville Library’s annual Hidden Treasures Tour featuring the Secrets of SML’s Revolution-Era Roots & Collections (all ages event)

 What is Salisbury READS?